Mad Tracks: Legacy

-While Mad Tracks never gathered much interest from the gaming press, Load Inc. started development on their next game, Things on Wheels, for Xbox 360.
+While Mad Tracks never gathered much interest from the gaming press, Load Inc. started development on their next game, Things on Wheels, for Xbox 360 in 2008.
 Released for Xbox Live Arcade on May 12, 2010, it featured a similar premise to Mad Tracks.
-It was removed from the Xbox 360 store on July 29, 2024, along with over 220 digital titles, making it no longer purchasable, nor backward compatible with Xbox Series X and Series S.
+It was removed from the Xbox 360 store on July 29, 2024, along with over 220 digital titles, making it no longer purchasable nor backward compatible with Xbox Series X/S. On June 11, 2008, Load Inc. announced their third game, codenamed "WCTYY" (We Can't Tell You Yet), which was meant to be released on Xbox Live Arcade and PlayStation 3 via PlayStation Network.
+The game was in development until 2010, and the reason for its cancellation is unknown.

+Following the closure of Load Inc., one of its founders, Denis Bourdain, started working at Canard PC as an advertiser, with its staff nicknaming him as "The Little Jacques Séguéla of gaming".